All Guides

 The Expat Community

-Mazatlan has a long-established expat community — particularly Canadians and Americans who first discovered it in the 1970s and 80s.
-There are also growing numbers of digital nomads, retirees from both coasts, and younger couples who've priced themselves out of U.S. coastal cities.
+Mazatlan has a long-established expat community - Canadians and Americans who first discovered it in the 1970s and 80s, plus a growing wave of digital nomads, retirees from both coasts, and younger couples who've priced themselves out of U.S. coastal cities.

 Community touchpoints: